 Although the SE region benefits from a number of legacy subregional observing programs, major gaps remain in the spatial extent of the observatory.
-SECOORA proposes modest investments to continue buildout of the RCOOS in order to meet priority stakeholder needs.
+SECOORA proposes investments in a new glider and the Charleston Harbor station to continue to build-out the RCOOS in order to meet priority stakeholder needs.